Travels in Peru & Ecuador

 Rachel McGuire, one of our expert travel specialists, has just returned from the journey of a lifetime around South America, where she had the incredible opportunity to explore the highlights of Peru and Ecuador.
 She gave us the insider information on what it's like to travel at the moment, the best experiences in each country, along with the favorite places she stayed during her time in this wonderful part of the world.

 After sending countless guests on trips over the last year, helping them jump through hoops, arrange Covid tests and make last minute changes, I finally had the chance to experience the beautiful chaos for myself as I ventured on my first international trip since the pandemic began – a 3.5 week trip throughout Peru and Ecuador.
-I slept in the beds, explored with the guides and ate the food so that I can relay this information to my guests and continue planning unforgettable holidays.
+I slept in the beds, explored with the guides and ate the food so that I can relay this information to my guests and continue planning unforgettable vacations.
 Simply put, it feels so good to travel again, masks and all.

 First let’s address the elephant in the room – Covid.
 Though we sadly cannot predict the future, I can say that both countries are diligent in keeping both their citizens and their foreign visitors safe.
 The vaccine rollout in both Ecuador and Peru is progressing quite nicely, and wearing a mask is still very much common practice.
 In Peru, double masks are required in airports, and on public transport both a face mask and a face shield are mandatory.
 The travel industry in both Peru and Ecuador has been hit hard by Covid but the arrival of tourists seems to have breathed new life and excitement into the air.